Selling an ice cream cone? It’s easy to claim that your product inspires joy. At the very least, it’s going to put a smile on someone’s face.

 But what if you are marketing a storage system or software package?
 You might think that joy doesn’t enter into the equation, or that joy marketing would be lost on a IT manager looking for a data center solution.

 However, every product or service has the potential to resonate with people, and, when done right, messaging for business solutions can absolutely create an indescribable, “wow” sensation.
-In order to market effectively, you have to find your brand’s joy factor and demonstrate it through real experience.
+As a B2B Technology Marketing Agency, we recommend that in order to market effectively, you have to find your brand’s joy factor and demonstrate it through real experience, we call this emotional marketing.

 Creating an Authentic Connection with Customers

-Apple is known for creating award-winning technology and iconic marketing campaigns to capture their tech in action.
+Apple is known for their emotional marketing by creating award-winning technology and iconic marketing campaigns to capture their tech in action.
 The “One Night on iPhone 7” campaign was no exception to Apple’s captivating marketing strategy.

 Without going into product details or highlighting features or functionality, Apple created a series of 16 short commercials that enlisted photographers from all over the world to demonstrate the low-light capabilities of the iPhone 7.
 What they received was a wide range of emotional and appealing photographs and videos that went beyond simple demonstration.
 They inextricably linked Apple technology to both the people using the iPhone 7 and the beauty and diversity of their surroundings.